 A longer, but extremely beautiful ascent of the Langdale Pikes can be made from Grasmere.
 You’ll need to devote a whole day to the excursion but what an adventure it is.
 Ten iconic summits are collected (all 5 of the Langdales, plus 5 others) and two excellent ridge walks.

-It’s a magnificent day out in the mountains with diverse and rewarding views.
-But it does require some energy.
-The hike will take around 8 hours to complete the 12-mile walk.
-With 1150 metres of ascent and descent, you’ll need good walking shoes and a thirst for adventure.
+It’s a magnificent day out in the mountains with diverse and rewarding views, but it does require some energy.

 2 – SCRAMBLE UP GRADE 1 JACK’S RAKE